 With social distancing and quarantines, we understand that many businesses are struggling.

 You may be wondering if there was a policy that you could have purchased to protect your business during a pandemic.
-Unfortunately, while some specialty insurers to provide such a policy, they’re rarely marketed in politically stable countries.
+Unfortunately, while some speciality insurers to provide such a policy, they’re rarely marketed in politically stable countries.

 Unfortunately, business interruption insurance will most likely not cover the COVID-19 pandemic.
 Most policies require an insured claim to trigger the coverage, such as a fire.
 As pandemics are not physical damage, they do not trigger business interruption coverage.
 You can learn more about this here.